flackend/javascript-test-driven-design/README.md

 var square = require('../src/square.js') ;

 describe('square', function() {
-    it('should return the quare of the number it is passed', function() {
+    it('should return the square of the number it is passed', function() {
         expect(square(0)).toBe(0 * 0);
         expect(square(1)).toBe(1 * 1);
         expect(square(5)).toBe(5 * 5);